mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 mercenaries, she shows up with a big wad of credits.
 The mission is a lot more dangerous than Kemble initially suggests.

-She has already infi ltrated Jump Transit’s offi ce on a hub world, and can arrange for the characters to get jobs with the company.
+She has already infi ltrated Jump Transit's offi ce on a hub world, and can arrange for the characters to get jobs with the company.
 Following the shipments is up to them.